Interference (AQA A Level Physics): Exam Questions

 With reference to the phase of the microwaves, deduce the magnitude of the detected signal at P and explain your reasoning.

-Wave intensity I is proportional to the square of the amplitude A. This can be written as:
+The intensity I of a wave is proportional to the square of its amplitude A. This can be written as:

-Use this result to determine the ratio of the intensity at P to the intensity at O.
+Use this result to determine the ratio of the intensity of the wave at P to the intensity of the wave at O.

 Deduce, with suitable calculations, how the detected signal varies as the detector is moved from to O